bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 use).

-Beyond the training data provided, the test data that could be evaluated via the public leaderboard had only about 10k samples, 30% of which was used to evaluate AUC on the public leaderboard.
+Beyond the training data provided, the test data that could be evaluated via the public leader board had only about 10k samples, 30% of which was used to evaluate AUC on the public leader board.
 If the distribution were similar in this test set, this would only leave about 50 or so positive test case samples.
-Thus, the public leaderboard evaluation was similarly unreliable and couldn't be used to robustly evaluate the model.
+Thus, the public leader board evaluation was similarly unreliable and couldn't be used to robustly evaluate the model.
 This was clearly seen as the top 3 public leader ranks dropped significantly when evaluated on the private data set.
-The authors also mention that their cross validation scores (described below) were not correlated with the public leaderboard and that they basically ignored the leaderboard.
+The authors also mention that their cross validation scores (described below) were not correlated with the public leader board and that they basically ignored the leader board.

 The winning solution instead utilized *both* the competition (2020) data and external data (2019) for training *and* validation.
 The 2019 data had 25k